TemitopeOladokun/Days-of-Deep-Learning/README.md

 ### WHAT I LEARNT
 * Data Augmentation makes the data generalize well
 * The number infront of the model architecture indicates the number of layers.
 For example; VGG16 has 16 layers in the model
+* The larger the number of layers, computation time is lengthy but reduces the number of error.
+* What is learnt from a datsset, it is transferred to my dataset.
+This is what we call TRANSFER LEARNING
+* Scale Invariance is when the size of the object doesnot not affect the prediction of the model